Glorification: Reformed Churches

-There are two events that occur during glorification, these are "the receiving of perfection by the elect before entering into the kingdom of heaven," and "the receiving of the resurrection bodies by the elect".
+There are two events that occur during glorification, these are "the receiving of perfection by the elect before entering into the kingdom of heaven", and "the receiving of the resurrection bodies by the elect".

-Glorification is the third stage of Christian development.
-The first being justification, then sanctification, and finally glorification.
-(Rom.
-8:28-30) Glorification is the completion, the consummation, the perfection, and the full realization of salvation.
+Glorification is the third stage of Christian development, the first being justification, then sanctification, and finally glorification.
+(Romans 8:28-30) Glorification is the completion, the consummation, the perfection, and the full realization of salvation.

 Receiving of perfection

 Glorification is the means by which the elect are delivered from their sins before entering into the kingdom of Heaven.
 According to Reformed Christians, glorification is a continuous, flowing process, whereby believers in Jesus the Christ, who have either died or who are raptured alive (called up into heaven), receive glorified, perfect bodies and souls, sinless and Christlike.
 It is not a painful process.

 Jerry L. Walls and James B. Gould have likened that process to the core or sanctification view of purgatory.
 "Grace is much more than forgiveness, it is also transformation and sanctification, and finally, glorification.
 We need more than forgiveness and justification to purge our sinful dispositions and make us fully ready for heaven.
 Purgatory is nothing more than the continuation of the sanctifying grace we need, for as long as necessary to complete the job".

 Glorification is the Reformed alternative to purgatory.
 According to the theologies of most major Protestant groups, purgatory is a doctrine of the Catholic Church, a holding place for those whose lives were dominated by venial sins but not guilty of mortal sins.